The EASIE data collection covers all recognised forms of education at ISCED levels 02, 1, 2 and 3.

 - There is a specific form of legal document, an Action programme, that describes the support the learner is entitled to receive, which is used as the basis for decision-making.
 The Action programmes are used in mainstream schools, compulsory special needs schools, compulsory schools for pupils with learning disabilities and upper-secondary education for pupils with learning disabilities.
 Decided actions are implemented in the ordinary school or in another settlement, sometimes central municipality resource units are used.
 The primary focus is that actions should take place among the learners’ regular peers by adjusting the learning environment.
-The Action programme is decided by the principal.
-The principal may not assign the decision-making to anyone else if the decision implicates that special support must be given in a special teaching group, as individual teaching, in form of distance or other education or in form of an adapted study programme.
-In the data provided learners in the compulsory mainstream school with an official decision of SEN include all learners with an Action programme and also learners with individual teaching, special teaching group and/or adapted study programme, even if an Action programme has not been identified.
-This procedure is introduced this year due to the fact that all learners with interventions should have an Action programme according to the Education Act (2010:800).
-In pre-school the learners only receive Action programmes.
+The Action programme is decided by the head teacher.
+The head teacher may not assign the decision-making to anyone else if the decision implicates that special support must be given in a special teaching group, as individual teaching, in form of distance or other education or in form of an adapted study programme.
+In the data provided, learners in compulsory mainstream school with an official decision of SEN include all learners with an Action programme and also learners with individual teaching, special teaching group and/or adapted study programme, even if an Action programme has not been identified.
+This procedure was introduced in the 2019–2020 data collection, due to the fact that all learners with interventions should have an Action programme according to the Education Act (2010:800).
+In pre-school class the learners only receive Action programmes.

 For upper-secondary school and upper-secondary education for pupils with learning disabilities, there is no regulation in the Education Act that supports the possibility of integration.
 However, collaboration between these types of schools is also possible.

-For attending a compulsory school for pupils with learning disabilities or an upper secondary education for pupils with learning disabilities, the municipality where the learner lives, is responsible for learners’ school attendance and for the educational assessment procedure.
+To attend a compulsory school for pupils with learning disabilities or upper-secondary education for pupils with learning disabilities, the municipality where the learner lives is responsible for learners’ school attendance and for the educational assessment procedure.
 The assessment involves medical, social, psychological and pedagogical evaluation.
 Different specialists are involved in the different evaluations.
 This includes a licensed physician, a licensed psychologist, a social welfare officer and SEN experts.
-The municipality makes the summarized decision.
+The municipality makes the summarised decision.

 To attend a compulsory special needs school there is foremost an assessment to see if the learner belongs to the target group.
 The guardians provide medical and often psychological journals to be presented to the specific decision-making body, the board of Admission within the National Agency for Special Needs Education and Schools (SPSM).
 The board consists of different professionals from healthcare, social welfare and education

-The first step of the support process towards an official decision of Action programme is called extra adjustments which are made by teachers.
-If these adjustments are not considered sufficient for the learner the teacher informs the principal who conducts an educational screening and assessment to see if there are special educational needs.
-The principal usually involves the school health service.
-If necessary the principal can call for external assessment, e.g. medical, psychologist, social welfare.
+The first step of the support process towards an official decision of Action programme is called extra adjustments, which are made by teachers.
+If these adjustments are not considered sufficient for the learner the teacher informs the head teacher who conducts an educational screening and assessment to see if there are special educational needs.
+The head teacher usually involves the school health service.
+If necessary the head teacher can call for external assessment, e.g. medical, psychologist, social welfare.
 If the learner needs specific educational support the decision is manifested in the Action programme where the different actions also are listed.